mcbobke/mcbobke.github.io/_posts/2020-04-03-deploy-and-configure-an-aws-ec2-iis-web-server-with-powershell-and-dsc.md

 * [Creating Associations that Run MOF Files](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state-manager-using-mof-file.html)
 * [Samples for deploying an AWS Systems Manager Association using the 'AWS-ApplyDSCMofs' Document](https://gist.github.com/austoonz/14ad194db6e55dcee96bf97ea07adb45)

-__Note__:If you are using AWS free tier, there may be a _very_ small fee (a few US cents) as a result of running through these commands as you read.
+__Note__: If you are using AWS free tier, there may be a _very_ small fee (a few US cents) as a result of running through these commands as you read.
 I stuck as close to free tier as possible but I believe Systems Manager ends up charging for its execution time which is minimal.

 __Another Note__: Alongside the script that actually deploys and configures AWS resources, there is additionally the `AWSPowerShellDemoConfig.ps1` DSC Configuration.
 I will be mentioning the AWS-specific parts of this Configuration in this post but I'll avoid diving into DSC fundamentals.
 You would be better suited to read through [Microsoft's documentation](https://docs.microsoft.com/en-us/powershell/scripting/dsc/overview/overview?view=powershell-6) on DSC to get a grasp on general DSC usage.

+__Yet Another Note__: This is not the best way to provision infrastructure in an AWS account.
+There are better tools for the job such as CloudFormation or Terraform.
+This is purely for experimentation and example!

 ## AWS API Credential Setup